Medically Reviewed By: Dr Douglas Slakey

 2. Employee Training and Awareness

-Employees in a healthcare business that offers digitalization and cyber-connectivity should be trained on cybersecurity best practices and be kept educated and informed about the latest phishing and social engineering tactics so they don’t even inadvertently compromise patient information.
+Employees in a healthcare business that offers digitalization and cyber-connectivity should be trained on cybersecurity in digital health best practices and be kept educated and informed about the latest phishing and social engineering tactics so they don’t even inadvertently compromise patient information.

 3. Data Encryption